Playbook

 Step 4: Create a Common Room workflow

 In this step you’ll create the Discord onboarding and verification workflow in Common Room.
-This workflow enables you to set the expectation that members need to verify their identities to gain access to your community, and creates the verification steps for them to follow.
+This workflow enables you to set the expectation that users need to verify their identities to gain access to your community, and creates the verification steps for them to follow.

 As soon as you save the workflow, the onboarding welcome message will immediately be posted to the Discord channel that you choose.
 We recommend reading Step 5 prior to creating this workflow, and being ready to fully launch your verification process (Step 5) right after completing Step 4.

-1. Open Workflows in Common Room, click View all templates, and select the Discord onboarding and member verification template.
+1. Open Workflows in Common Room, click View all templates, and select the Discord onboarding and verification template.

 2. Connect Discord for automation.
 If this is your first time building a Discord workflow in Common Room, you'll need to first click "Connect Discord for automation" in order to create the Roomie role in Discord.
 The Roomie role handles all messages in Discord that are created from Common Room.